alemures/php-project-example/README.md

 php-project-example
 ===
-This is the structure for a php project using composer.
-It is using phpunit for testing.
+This is the structure for a PHP project using `composer`.
+It is using `phpunit` for testing.